miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 ~~~
 Figure 7: Signature Timestamp Input Construction

-This hash input construction method extends the JWS Signing Input construction model defined in RFC 7515 by additionally including the signature value.
+This hash input construction method extends the JWS Signing Input construction model defined in {{!RFC7515}} by additionally including the signature value.

 During signature timestamp generation, implementations MUST generate the timestamp request using the hash input defined in the "Signature Timestamp Input Construction" section.

-If RFC 3161 timestamps are used, the messageImprint of the timestamp request MUST use the hash value calculated from the signature timestamp hash input.
+If {{!RFC3161}} timestamps are used, the messageImprint of the timestamp request MUST use the hash value calculated from the signature timestamp hash input.

-The generated RFC 3161 TimeStampToken is stored in the "tst" parameter within the decoded JSON object contained in "ltv.timestamp" in the unprotected header.
+The generated {{!RFC3161}} TimeStampToken is stored in the "tst" parameter within the decoded JSON object contained in "ltv.timestamp" in the unprotected header.

 If the "type" parameter of the timestamp is omitted, the default value is treated as "rfc3161".